-The Covid-19 Pandemic has had a significant impact on our local economy.
+The Covid-19 pandemic has had a significant impact on our local economy.
 The impact has highlighted the importance of health and wellbeing across all communities reminding us that Carlisle is a place focused on tackling health inequalities and enabling communities to thrive and be healthy.
-This Plan will seek to assist Carlisle to bounce back from this public health emergency, with greater confidence and commitment to meet future challenges.
+This Plan will help Carlisle to bounce back from this public health emergency, with greater confidence and commitment to meet future challenges.